paulsava/paulsava.github.io/src/blog/24july2025-on-writing-is-thinking.md

 Yeah, I can compute the square root of 3434.4 in a second, but that was not really the point.
 With a calculator, I can focus on the conceptual reasoning, while it executes the procedures I (hopefully) already understand.

-The problem with LLMs is that they are general enough to handle both cases, the routine procedures and the conceptual work itself.
+**The problem with LLMs is that they are general enough to handle both cases, the routine procedures and the conceptual work itself.**

-This creates a spectrum of offloading or delegation, from clearly beneficial such as translating foreign languages or grammar checks to debatably harmful, like having the LLM write your thesis.
+This creates a spectrum of offloading or delegation, from clearly beneficial such as:
+- Translating foreign languages
+- Grammar checks

+To debatably harmful, like:
+- Having the LLM write your thesis

 And apart from this, there is an enormous gray area in between where these boundaries are not that obvious.

+---

 ## What's the Solution?